 Information obtained from this second phase will be used to inform on necessary funding requirements and development of project charters that may be considered within the 10-Year Capital Plan; or aligned within existing transportation network improvement programs.

-Spring/Summer 2019: Phase 2 Noise Monitoring: Sites determined by results of Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.
+- TBD: Phase 2 Noise Monitoring: Sites determined by results of Phase 1 study; investigating priority areas for identification of “boundaries” of noise issues.

-Winter 2019: Reporting on Phase 2 Results and Recommendations
+- TBD: Reporting on Phase 2 Results and Recommendations

 - NOTE: Phase 2 monitoring has been postponed due to variation in typical traffic volumes.
 Phase 2 will be re-evaluated in 2021 to determine if noise monitoring can proceed.